 The gentle distractive forces of the spinal decompression create a decompression of the spine with unloading due to distraction and proper positioning, to improve blood flow and nutrient exchange to the injured area.
 You’ll experience several cycles of stretch and relaxation, which graduates to a peak over a period of several minutes.

 If you have bulged discs, spinal decompression is the surgery-free way to heal.

 Here is What you Get with our Spinal Decompression Treatment:

 Spinal Decompression sessions are 20 minutes in length and all the while the patient relaxes and feels alleviation of pain.
 Dr. Leigh makes an individualized treatment plan based upon each person’s needs but programs typically last 8 weeks.

-To help healing of the dics and spine take place, Leigh Brain & SPine offers a state-of-the-art therapy room with adjunctive therapies such as heat and cold therapy, muscle stimulation, and ultrasound therapy.
+To help healing of the discs and spine take place, Leigh Brain & Spine offers a state-of-the-art therapy room with therapies such as heat and cold therapy, muscle stimulation, and ultrasound therapy.
 This comprehensive program stabilizes the spine by improving the functioning of the ligaments, tendons, and muscles surrounding the affected area.
-Our gspinal decompression program not only helps heal the disc, but to also improves muscular control of the back and neck for long-lasting success.
+Our spinal decompression program not only helps heal the disc, but to also improves muscular control of the back and neck for long-lasting success.